Aarhus Municipality

-Aarhus Municipality (Aarhus Kommune), known as Århus Municipality (Århus Kommune) until 2011, is a municipality in Central Denmark Region, on the east coast of the Jutland peninsula in central Denmark.
+Aarhus Municipality (Aarhus Kommune), known as Århus Municipality (Århus Kommune) until 2011, is a kommune in the Central Denmark Region, on the east coast of the Jutland peninsula in central Denmark.

-The municipality covers an area of 469.56 km2, and has a population of 355,238 as of 2022.
+The municipality covers an area of 469.56 km2, and has a population of 373,388 as of 2025.
 The main town and the site of its municipal council is the city of Aarhus.
 Neighbouring municipalities are Syddjurs to the north, Favrskov to the northwest, Skanderborg to the southwest, and Odder to the south.

 Aarhus Municipality was not merged with other municipalities in the nationwide Kommunalreformen ("The Municipal Reform" of 2007) due to its already relatively large size and population.

 The municipality is part of Business Region Aarhus and of the East Jutland metropolitan area, which had a total population of 1.378 million in 2016.

 Politics

 Aarhus City Council (Aarhus Byråd) is also the municipal government.
 The city council consists of 31 members elected for four-year terms.
 Administratively the municipality is divided into six minor agencies which together constitute the magistrate led by a mayor and five aldermen as administrative directors.
 It is the only Danish city with a magistrate structure.
 The six departments of the city are the Mayor's Department, Social Affairs and Employment, Technical Services and Environment, Health and Care, Culture and Citizens Services and Children and Young People which handle all the day-to-day operations of the city.

-The current Mayor of Aarhus municipality is Jacob Bundsgaard of the Social Democrats, who took over after Nicolai Wammen in August 2011.
-Wammen wanted to focus on the upcoming election for Parliament.
+The current mayor of Aarhus municipality is Jacob Bundsgaard of the Social Democrats, who took over after Nicolai Wammen in August 2011, with Wammen wanting to focus on the upcoming election for Parliament.

 Politically Aarhus leans left and the largest political party has historically been the Social Democratic Party which has also held the mayor's office for all terms with the notable exception of the 2001–2005 term when Louise Gade of Venstre became both the first female and non-Social Democratic mayor.
 The gender composition of the city council has risen steadily in favour of women through the 20th century and currently 9 of 31 members are women.

 The first publicly elected mayor of Aarhus was appointed in 1919.
 In the 1970 Danish Municipal Reform the current Aarhus municipality was created by merging 20 municipalities.
 Aarhus (from 1948 to 2011 spelled Århus) was the seat of Århus County (spelled Århus all the years it existed) until the 2007 Danish municipal reform, which substituted the Danish counties with five regions and made the former Århus County a part of Central Denmark Region (Region Midtjylland), seated in Viborg.